lasp/xmera/docs/source/install/macos-development-environment.rst

 #.
 (Preferred) Download the installer package from `python.org <https://python.org>`__.
 This will configure your
    your macOS environment for Python 3 and can readily be upgraded by downloading a newer installer package.
 #.
-Install python 3 through the `HomeBrew <http://brew.sh>`__ package management system.
+Install python 3 through the `Homebrew <http://brew.sh>`__ package management system.
 The site has the
-   command line to install homebrew from a terminal window using ``brew install python3``.
+   command line to install Homebrew from a terminal window using ``brew install python3``.

 Setting up Python
 -----------------